Cydhra/vers/readme.md

 The feature depends on the `packed_simd` crate, which is currently not compiling anymore, so I disabled the feature.
 This will reduce the performance of the rsdict crate if you run the benchmarks.

-I performed benchmarks on a Ryzen 9 7950X with 32GB of RAM.
+I performed speed benchmarks on a Ryzen 9 7950X with 32GB of RAM.
 The results are shown below.

 ### Bit-Vector
+#### Rank & Select
 The bit-vector implementation is among the fastest publicly available implementation for rank and select operations.
 Note that the `succinct` crate outperforms Vers' `rank` operation, but does not provide an efficient select operation.
 The `sucds` generally performs better than `vers` in average case, but is significantly slower in worst case (see below).